Stratification of the fourth secant variety of Veronese variety via the symmetric rank: Proof of the main theorem

 \textbf{\quad (I) Assume $\mathbf{m=1}$.} In this case $Z=\nu_{m,d}(A)$ for $A$ contained in a line $L\subset \mathbb{P}^m$, hence $r_{X_{m,d}}(P)=r_{\nu_{m,d}(L)}(P)=d-2$ (for \cite{cs}, \cite{bgi}, \cite{cglm}, \cite{bcmt} or \cite[Theorem 4.1]{lt}).

-\red{This case (I) proves that the component $\sigma_{4,d-2}(X_{m,d})$ has to appear in all cases of the statement of the Theorem where $d-2\geq 4$ (ie. cases (a), (e) and (i) of Theorem \ref{theorem}; moreover, for the case (a) there are no other cases to consider).}
+\red{This case (I) proves that the set $\sigma_{4,d-2}(X_{m,d})$ has to appear in all cases of the statement of the Theorem where $d-2\geq 4$ (ie. cases (a), (e) and (i) of Theorem \ref{theorem}; moreover, for the case (a) there are no other cases to consider).}

-\textbf{\quad (II) Assume $\mathbf{m=2}$.} The scheme $A$ now is a degree $4$ 0-dimensional scheme that is contained in a plane but not in a line (otherwise we are again in case (I)), hence it can intersect at least one line in degree $3$ or it does not exist any line that intersects $A$ in degree $3$.
+\textbf{\quad (II) Assume $\mathbf{m=2}$.} The scheme $A$ now is a 0-dimensional scheme of degree $4$ that is contained in a plane but not in a line (otherwise we are again in case (I)), hence it can intersect at least one line in degree $3$ or it does not exist any line that intersects $A$ in degree $3$.

 \quad (II1) If $\deg(A\cap L)=3$ for at least one line $L\subset \mathbb{P}^m$ then we distinguish the following cases:

 \quad (II1.1) If $Res_L(A)\notin L$ then $r_{X_{m,d}}(P)=d$ by Proposition \ref{la1}.